Brand identity, website & print

 Waterside Metal Art website workshops listing page

-The website conveys the experience of being inside the forge.
-Audio recorded inside the studio plays in the background: hammers on anvils, laughter, distant music.
-A clip of embers rising from the coals loops on the hero section of the home page.
+The website puts you inside the forge.
+Audio recorded in the studio plays under it: hammers on anvils, laughter, distant music.
+A clip of embers rising off the coals loops on the home hero.

 Ben Beagley and Kody Deretic built the site.